 ALTEX is devoted to the publication of research on the development and promotion of alternatives to animal experiments according to the 3R concept of Russell and Burch: Replace, Reduce, and Refine.
 Animal experiments are defined by the editors as all experimental procedures involving the use of animals in testing, research, and education or to obtain tissues, organs, and other animal-derived products which may cause pain or distress to animals.
 ALTEX is also devoted to the bioethics of the complex relationship between humans and animals.
 Articles published in ALTEX must express a basic concern for the dignity of living creatures and the recognition of animals as our partners.

 ALTEX publishes original articles, short communications, reviews, as well as news and comments and meeting reports.
-Manuscripts submitted to ALTEX are evaluated by two expert reviewers.
+Manuscripts submitted to ALTEX are evaluated by two expert reviewers in a single-blind manner.
 The evaluation takes into account the scientific merit of a manuscript and its contribution to animal welfare and the 3R principle.

 ALTEX is an open access journal which means that all content is freely available without charge.
 Users are allowed to read, download, copy, distribute, print, search, or link to the full texts of the articles in this journal without asking prior permission from the publisher or the author.
 Articles are distributed under the terms of the Creative Commons Attribution 4.0 International license (http://creativecommons.org/licenses/by/4.0/), which permits unrestricted use, distribution and reproduction in any medium, provided the original work is appropriately cited (CC-BY).
 Copyright on any article in ALTEX is retained by the author(s).